-Biology Mentors Advisor Dr. Joanna Carter Conradi 204 carter@bio.fsu.edu 644-3099
+Biology Mentors Advisor Dr. Craig Filar Conradi 204 cfilar@admin.fsu.edu 644-4781

 FLORIDA PUBLIC INTEREST RESEARCH GROUP

 FPIRG is a campus-wide public interest research group funded directly by the students of FSU.
 Biological Science majors with an interest in environmental and ecological issues are encouraged to participate in FPIRG activities and research.
 The FPIRG office is located in 322 Oglesby Union (850-644-2483).